damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 ### Swag ###

 It's not a tour without some commemorative item that says, "I was here."
-Every stop on this tour will have their won city-specific GitLab swag.
+Every stop on this tour will have their own city-specific GitLab swag.

 ![GITLAB SWAG](/images/blogimages/world-tour-amplify-your-code-ping-pong.jpg)

 ## Are you ready to amplify your code?

-The World Tour will makes stops in **London**, **New York City**, and **Amsterdam** before ending on a high note in **San Francisco** at our user conference early next year.
+The World Tour will make stops in **London**, **New York City**, and **Amsterdam** before ending on a high note in **San Francisco** at our user conference early next year.
 The GitLab Team will travel city to city, working in concert with git users like yourself, gathering feedback and stories to help make your git workflow even more seamless.
 We would also like to trumpet about some major developments features in GitLab.